The Orchestral Keyboard section is repertoire-dependent, and varies from year to year.

 3. Sight reading

-This is to assess how you respond to music that has not had the advantage of being fully prepared.
+This is to assess how you respond to music that doesn't have the advantage of being fully prepared.
 It gives the panel a clear indication of your musical strengths and areas of improvement and also how you might approach a rehearsal when we are working on a new commission.
 We might also ask you to play some simple sight reading in a duet with our NYO Tutor to get an idea of how you might approach an ensemble context.

 4. Short interview

 NYO auditions is the perfect moment for us to get to know you better in person, so we ask you for a quick chat after hearing you play.
 We want to find out a bit about what you think you’ll bring to NYO and what you hope to gain from being in the orchestra.
 We might ask you about some things which you have written about in your application form.
 You might want to think about what we may expect of you as musicians and role models at NYO.
 It is a good opportunity for you to ask us any questions you have about us, too.
 We may also take this moment to talk about progress in your playing and give you any advice after hearing you play.

 To withdraw, please log in to your Musicians’ Area, go to ‘Application Information’ page then scroll down to ‘Withdrawals’.
 In exceptional circumstances, such as illness, you will need to send in a doctor’s note, or an email detailing the reason.
 If you are unable to do this within four weeks after the audition date, we will ask you to make a donation towards the £150 cost of your unused audition, so we can ensure that teenage musicians can continue to have free auditions in the future.
 In applying for an audition, you are agreeing to these terms.